CODE QUALITY

 This reduces duplication and centralizes behavior.

-1. Utilize Libraries or Frameworks
+5. Utilize Libraries or Frameworks

 Leverage existing libraries to reduce custom implementations of commonly used functionality.
 For example, use Java's Stream API to avoid manual iteration and summation in lists.

-General Refactoring Tips
+General Refactoring Tips for Cleaner Code

 1. Apply the Single Responsibility Principle (SRP)

 The Single Responsibility Principle (SRP), part of the SOLID principles of software design, states that every class or method should have one and only one reason to change.
-This means breaking down complex classes or methods into smaller, focused components, each handling a specific piece of functionality.
+This means breaking down complex classes or methods into smaller, focused components, each handling one specific piece of functionality.
 Here's why and how:

 • Why SRP Matters: